-A portable electric car charger will allow you to charge your electric vehicle at any time and any place.
-If you have bought an electric car and the range is not long enough to cover your journey or maybe you are interested in purchasing an electric car, but put off by the fear of running out of charge.
+A portable electric car charger will allow you to charge your electric vehicle, at any time and any place.
+They are ideal for BEV (Battery Electric Vehicle) owners who’ve already bought an EV and found the range is not long enough to cover their journey or those who are interested in swapping to a green machine but are put off by the fear of running out of charge.

-SparkCharge – Portable Charging Station for Electric Vehicles
+SparkCharge – Portable Charging Unit for Electric Vehicles

 - 1 mile every 60 seconds